Skip to content

 TypeScript Types: struct ⇒ interface

 The TypeScriptTypes rule demonstrates attribute-based triggering and recursive type mapping.
-It converts C++ structs to TypeScript export interface declarations, handling primitive types, std::vector<T>, std::optional<T>, std::shared_ptr<T>, and std::map<K,V> recursively.
+It converts C++ structs to TypeScript export interface declarations, handling primitives, std::vector<T>, std::optional<T>, std::shared_ptr<T>, and std::map<K,V> recursively.

 struct [[codegen::TypeScriptTypes]] UserProfile {